India elections: Narendra Modi's BJP set to sweep back to power | DW | 23.05.2019

 India's Foreign Minister Sushma Swaraj, also a senior BJP leader, said on Twitter that the BJP had won a "massive victory."
 "Many congratulations to Prime Minister Narendra Modi for delivering such a massive victory for the Bharatiya Janata Party," Swaraj wrote.

 "This is not merely an impressive victory for PM Modi.
-It is also important for the ongoing India's economic and social progress," Jagdish Bhagwati, an Indian-born American economist and professor at Columbia University, told DW.
+It is also important for India's ongoing economic and social progress," Jagdish Bhagwati, an Indian-born American economist and professor at Columbia University, told DW.

 The election has been seen as a referendum on Modi, whose economic reforms haven't broadly succeeded but whose popularity as a social underdog in India's highly stratified society has endured.
 On the campaign trail, Modi presented himself as a self-made man with the confidence to cut red tape and unleash India's economic potential.
 Modi also slammed opposition leader Gandhi as an out-of-touch elite.